Tencent/TNN/doc/en/user/convert_en.md

 #### Pull from the Docker Hub (Recommend)

 At present, TNN has prepared a built Docker image on Docker Hub.
-We suggest to pull the docker image directly from Docker Hub.
+We suggest pulling the Docker image directly from Docker Hub.

 ```shell script
 docker pull turandotkay/tnn-convert
 ```
- After waiting for a while, you can check through `docker images`.
+ After waiting for a while, you can check through `docker images` command.
 If successful, there will be output similar to the following:

 ``` text
 REPOSITORY                TAG                 IMAGE ID            CREATED             SIZE
 turandotkay/tnn-convert   latest              28c93a738b08        15 minutes ago      2.81GB
 ```

-If the REPOSIOTY name is too long, rename it with the folwing command:
+If the REPOSITORY name is too long, rename it with the following command:
 ```
 docker tag turandotkay/tnn-convert:latest tnn-convert:latest
 docker rmi turandotkay/tnn-convert:latest